Is it time to retire your SharePoint On-Premise intranet?

 SharePoint Online: All data will be stored within the cloud, and Microsoft will manage backups.
 However, there are limitations to this offering.
 For more information, see their Shared Responsibility Model.

-SharePoint On-Premise: All backups must be locally created and managed by an IT professional.
+SharePoint On-Premise: An IT professional must create and manage all backups locally.
 All data is stored within a company’s local network.

 Hardware requirements